Ad Hoc Externships

 Ad Hoc Externships in the Philadelphia area or elsewhere may be permitted according to the following guidelines:

-(1) An interested student must submit timely a written proposal to the Dean of Students seeking approval for an ad hoc externship.
+(1) An interested student must submit a timely written proposal seeking approval for an ad hoc externship in accordance with the requirements detailed in the Deadline For Proposals section below.
 The proposal must be submitted on the following template form.
 There is no required length for a proposal.
 Proposals may only be submitted where the student has actually formally applied to the placement site before submitting the proposal.

 (2) After screening the proposal to insure that it should not be treated as a request to study elsewhere for personal reasons, the Dean of Students will simultaneously refer appropriate proposals to the chair of the Educational Program Committee and the Director of Clinical Programs, who shall consult on all such proposals.
 Approval shall be determined by the Chair of the Committee.
 All approvals by the Chair shall be conditioned upon the student obtaining an appropriate Penn Law faculty supervisor.
 A negative decision by the Chair may be appealed to the full Educational Program Committee.

 (3) Ad Hoc Externships will be approved only upon a showing that (i) the externship would allow a student to study experientially a subject or subjects, directly related to their legal education, not covered by course or seminar offerings (including clinical courses) at the Law School and (if distant from Philadelphia) not available through a comparable placement in the Philadelphia area that might be arranged; (ii) the student requesting approval has demonstrated a professional interest and commitment to the subject or subjects to be studied, and (iii) the goals and supervisory requirements applicable to all Penn Law externships (see above) will be met.
 Proposals for ad hoc externships based on personal reasons will not be approved.